humbertobeltrao/humbertobeltrao.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I’m Humberto.
 I’m a PhD student in the LIVE (Vehicular Innovation and Smart Cities) lab, @ Centro de Informática (Informatics Center) from the Federal University of Pernambuco (UFPE) :brazil:.
-I'm also a CS Professor at the Federal Institute of Pernambuco <a href='[https://portal.cin.ufpe.br](https://portal.ifpe.edu.br/garanhuns/)/'>IFPE</a>.
+I'm also a CS Professor at the Federal Institute of Pernambuco (<a href='https://portal.ifpe.edu.br/garanhuns/'>IFPE</a>).

 My main research areas include Software-Defined Vehicles (SDV), Over-the-Air (OTA) Updates, Vehicle Diagnostics, and Connected and Autonomous Vehicles (CAV).
-I'm being advised by Prof. <a href='[[https://portal.cin.ufpe.br](https://portal.ifpe.edu.br/garanhuns/)](https://portal.cin.ufpe.br/staff/?alias=agsf)/'>Abel Guilhermino</a> focusing on the security aspects of ECU firmware updates using the Unified Diagnostic Services (UDS) protocol.
+I'm being advised by Prof. <a href='https://portal.cin.ufpe.br/staff/?alias=agsf/'>Abel Guilhermino</a>, focusing on the security aspects of ECU firmware updates using the Unified Diagnostic Services (UDS) protocol.

-Previously, I obtained my Master's and Bachelor's degrees from the University of Pernambuco (UPE) in Computer Engineering.
-As an undergraduate, I had the opportunity to work at the Systems Engineering Lab, dealing with the communication aspects of UAVs simulated using the Robot Operating System (ROS) framework and swarm intelligence mechanisms.
+Previously, I obtained my Master's and Bachelor's degrees from the University of Pernambuco (UPE) in Systems Engineering and Computer Engineering, respectively.
+At that time, I had the opportunity to work with the communication aspects of UAVs simulated using the Robot Operating System (ROS) framework and swarm intelligence mechanisms.